zulip/zulip-gci/tasks/eslint.md

 been set to warning (or off) instead of erroring, because the Zulip codebase does not pass them.

-Our goal is to fix these rules by the end of GCI.
+Our goal is to have Zulip pass all of these rules by the end of GCI.

 [eslint]: http://eslint.org/
 [eslintrc]: http://eslint.org/docs/user-guide/configuring#configuration-file-formats